Open-Attestation/documentation-website/docs/verifiable-document/dns-proof.md

 > The DNS propagation should take a few minutes, though in some cases you may need to wait up to 24 hours.
 Continue with the other parts of the guide while waiting for DNS to propagate.

 After adding the `TXT` record, we recommend you to check that the record has been inserted correctly by viewing with [Google DNS](https://dns.google.com/).
-Make sure to select `TXT` in the `RR Type` dropdown.
+Make sure to select `TXT` in the _RR Type_ dropdown.

 ## Additional Note for Identity Proof in Production

 The `TXT` record above is for use for documents issued on the Ethereum `ropsten` network.
-To bind the identity in production where your documents are issued in the Ethereum mainnet, you will have to change `netId` to `1`.
+To bind the identity in production where your documents are issued in the Ethereum `mainnet` network, you will have to change `netId` to `1`.
 The `netId` corresponds to the [network ID for the different Ethereum networks](https://chainid.network/).

-Throughout our documentation, we generally use only the following networks:
+We generally use only the following networks:

 | Network ID   | Name                     | Network   |
 |--------------|--------------------------|-----------|